Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Generalization for Trained Optimizer

 for all $\etatr\in\arg\min_{\eta\geq 0} \hat{F}_{TbT(n)}(\eta),$ where the expectation is taken over new tasks. \end{restatable}

-Therefore if the learning-to-learn approach is applied to a traditional optimization problem that is not over-parameterized, it is OK to use train-by-train.
+Therefore if the learning-to-learn approach is applied to a traditional optimization problem that is not over-parameterized, train-by-train can work well.
 In this case, the empirical risk minimizer (ERM) already has good generalization performance, and train-by-train optimizes the convergence towards the ERM.
 We defer the proof of Theorem~\ref{thm:large_sample} into Appendix~\ref{sec:proofs_large_sample}.